TypeError

 test_type_error.py1import src.type_error 2import unittestI change

-test_failuretotest_type_error_w_the_uncallableswith a failing line5class TestTypeError(unittest.TestCase): 6 7 def test_type_error_w_the_uncallables(self): 8 src.type_error.none()the terminal shows AttributeError
+test_failuretotest_type_error_w_the_uncallableswith a failing line5class TestTypeError(unittest.TestCase): 6 7 def test_type_error_w_the_uncallables(self): 8 src.type_error.none()the terminal is my friend, and shows AttributeError

 AttributeError: module 'src.type_error' has no attribute 'none'there is nothing in